Discover Montenegro — a small, stunning, high-potential European country on the Adriatic coast

 Q: Can foreigners own land in Montenegro?

-A: Yes — but check zoning and whether agricultural or protected land has special restrictions.
-Use a notary and local lawyer.
+A: Yes — but check the zoning and whether agricultural or protected land has special restrictions.
+Use a notary and a local lawyer.

 Q: Is there a residency permit after buying property?